 Applicants should check all options that apply to the transactions.
 Applicants are encouraged to select a category, which most closely aligns with the Applicant’s QLICI.
 However, if the QLICI does not align with the pre-existing categories, the Applicant has the option to select “Other” and briefly define the characteristic.
 The CDFI Fund does not provide preference on one selection over another.
 However, the CDFI fund will evaluate how the QLICIs the Applicant intends to finance align with the overall business strategy described in the Applicant’s Allocation Application.

-What is an example of a project entry in Table A5?

-An example of a possible project entered for Table A5 is provided below.
-Selections made from predetermined options are highlighted in green.
+How should an Applicant that is planning to use its NMTC Allocation to finance one or more loan fund or loan pool structures complete Table A5?

+For an Applicant that plans to use $15 million or less of its requested allocation to provide QLICIs through a loan fund or loan pool structure, the Applicant may aggregate those smaller transactions into one entry in Table A5 as described in the Tip before Question

+17. The Applicant should fully describe the types of transactions it plans to make in the narrative for Q.17.

+For an Applicant that plans to use more than $15 million of its requested allocation to provide QLICIs through one or more loan fund or loan pool structures, the Applicant should provide distinct representative pipeline projects in Table A5 for all planned QLICIs of more than $4 million that will be funded through a loan fund/pool structure.
+For planned loan fund or loan pool structures with QLICIs that are equal to or less than $4 million, the Applicant may aggregate those smaller transactions into one entry in Table A5.
+The Applicant should fully describe the types of smaller transactions it plans to make in the narrative for Q.17.